Here's some news that might come as a surprise to you...

 months ago, giving stockholders a quick 87% gain overnight.

-Fueled by mergers and acquisitions activity and driven by
+Fueled by mergers and acquisitions activity and driven by robust

-producers routinely outperform their larger brethren.
+routinely outperform their larger brethren.

 And this isn't just true for oil and gas producers.
 These

-samefactors are just as potent for small miners sitting on piles
+samefactors are just as potent for small miners sitting on piles of

-of gold, copper, platinum and other metals.
+gold, copper, platinum and other metals.

 Which companies will be tomorrow's stars?
-Nobody knows for
+Nobody knows for sure,

-that are just starting to expand and grow.
+just starting to expand and grow.